ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       Aggregator MAY mark the input share as invalid with the error "batch-saturated".
 Note that this behavior is not strictly enforced here but during the collect sub-protocol.
 (See {{batch-validation}}.)
       If both checks succeed, the input share is not marked as invalid.
+4. Check if the report's timestamp has passed its task's `task_expiration` time, if so the Aggregator MAY mark the input share as invalid with the error "task-expired".

 #### Input Share Preparation {#input-share-prep}